darktable-org/dtdocs/content/module-reference/utility-modules/shared/image-information.md

 When hovering with the mouse over image thumbnails, the module's data is automatically updated to show information about the image currently under the mouse cursor.

-When several images are selected, and the focus is not on a single image, the module displays the information only if every image share the same data.
-If data are different, a _\<various values\>_ text is displayed.
+When several images are selected and the focus is not on a single image, the module only displays information that is the same for all images.
+If information is different, the text _\<various values\>_ is displayed instead.

 # preferences